STORY OF A PAINTER

 Press play on the memories of your childhood.
 Which ones come to focus first?
 For me, they are always the same.
 I am sitting in the sunniest room of our house, next to the kitchen.
 A small girl, made smaller by the vast expanse of the beautiful, long wooden table reaching out in front of me.
 Beside me sits my mother, opening her watercolor palette, full of wonder in a mess of blended pigment.
 I am generously invited to join the color mixing to find my own newly created hues that are one of kind, all my own.

 To most, I suppose this would not hold as much excitement as it held for me.
 But for this girl, it was the introduction to a journey of a lifetime.
-To create something new and unique, that can only be achieved my hand alone, ignites my passion still, as it did when I was young.
+To create something new and unique, that can only be achieved by my hand alone, ignites my passion still, as it did when I was young.

 This passion for color continues to lead me along my painting practice.
 I have been inspired to use the custom blending of color to convey emotion, pull forth memories, and explore new ways to look upon things and places we often take for granted; the details deep inside a collection of flowers, or the way the breeze makes the water ripple or the pine trees bend ever so slightly.